 What does study abroad cost?

-Study abroad students are charged Pomona on-campus tuition, room & board fees for the semester abroad.
+Study abroad students are charged Pomona on-campus tuition, standard room & board fees for the semester abroad.
 The Associated Students Fee is not charged.
 Students on financial aid continue receiving aid abroad.
-In addition, Pomona provides a meal stipend for students participating on programs which do not include meals, and also a stipend toward the cost of overseas travel.
+In addition, Pomona provides a meal allowance for students participating on programs which do not include meals, local transportation allowance if required to commute to class and an allowance toward the cost of overseas travel.

 Students are responsible for commuting costs not included in the program fee and incidental expenses such as books, laundry, entertainment, postage and telephone calls.
-These costs are likely to be higher than in Claremont and students should read past student evaluations for recommendations on a local budget.
+These costs may vary by location and students should read past student evaluations for recommendations on a local budget.